Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Atlanta and its opponents have gone over the current 46-point total in four of six games (66.7%) this season.
+- Atlanta's games this season have gone over 46 points four of six times.

-- Carolina's games have gone over 46 points in two opportunities this season.
+- Carolina has combined with its opponents to score more than 46 points in two games this season.

-- Sunday's total is 2.6 points higher than the combined 43.4 PPG average of the two teams.
+- The two teams combine to score 43.4 points per game, 2.6 less than the total in this contest.

-- This contest's over/under is 4.2 points fewer than the 50.2 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 50.2 points per game, 4.2 more than this contest's over/under.

 Falcons stats and trends

-- This season, the Falcons are winless ATS when entering a game as a favorite of 3 points or more.
+- The Falcons have yet to cover the spread this season when favored by 3 points or more.

-- Atlanta's games this year have gone over the total in four out of six opportunities (66.7%).
+- Atlanta's games this year have hit the over on four of six set point totals (66.7%).

-- Atlanta is 1-3 against the spread and 2-2 overall this season when the team puts up more than 20.9 points.
+- Atlanta is 1-3 against the spread and 2-2 overall in games when it scores more than 20.9 points.

-- Atlanta is 1-3 against the spread and 2-2 overall when the team picks up over 307.4 yards.
+- In games that Atlanta totals over 307.4 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Falcons have turned the ball over eight times this season, two more turnovers than the Panthers have forced (6).
+- This year, the Falcons have turned the ball over eight times, two more than the Panthers' takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Panthers.